Skip to main content

 Overview

 The Agentic AI Platform is a unified platform that enables autonomous AI agents to perform complex tasks.
-It is designed to address challenges encountered when building GenAI services: model serving complexity, lack of framework integration, autoscaling difficulties, absence of MLOps automation, and cost optimization.
-The platform provides agent orchestration, intelligent inference routing, vector search-based RAG, LLM tracing and cost analysis, horizontal autoscaling, and multi-tenant resource isolation as core capabilities.
+It is designed to address challenges encountered when building GenAI services: accelerated compute operations, model serving complexity, lack of framework integration, autoscaling difficulties, absence of MLOps automation, and cost optimization.
+The platform organizes accelerated compute infrastructure, model serving, data/knowledge/memory, agent orchestration, intelligent inference routing, and multi-channel exposure into 6 runtime layers stacked along the request path, and separates observability & evaluation, governance/safety/sovereignty, and model lifecycle (FMOps) into 3 cross-cutting planes that span all layers.
 For detailed analysis of each challenge, see the Technical Challenges document.

 Target Audience